NPC prepares formula for fund distribution

 The formula uses indicators such as population, geographical area, access to electricity, illiteracy rate and cost of service delivery

-The National Planning Commission (NPC) has devised a formula for distribution of financial resources among local bodies, which, if approved, could end the confusion over allocation of funds for authorities at the grassroots and expedite the process of formulating budget for the next fiscal year.
+May 21, 2017-The National Planning Commission (NPC) has devised a formula for distribution of financial resources among local bodies, which, if approved, could end the confusion over allocation of funds for authorities at the grassroots and expedite the process of formulating budget for the next fiscal year.

 The apex body that frames the country’s development plans and policies took the initiative to devise the formula in the absence of the National Natural Resources and Fiscal Commission.